NFS FAQs for Azure NetApp Files

 Can I use multipathing with Oracle dNFS and NFSv4.1?

-dNFS will not work with multiple paths when using NFSv4.1.
-If you need multiple paths, you will have to use NFSv3. dNFS requires cluster-wide
+When using NFSv4.1, dNFS won't work with multiple paths.
+If you need multiple paths, you have to use NFSv3. dNFS requires cluster-wide

-sessionID trunking for NFSv4.1 to work with multiple paths, and this is not supported by Azure NetApp Files.
-The result when trying to use this is a hang during dNFS startup
+sessionID trunking for NFSv4.1 to work with multiple paths, which Azure NetApp Files does not support.
+As a result, you'll experience a hang during dNFS startup

 - Microsoft Azure ExpressRoute FAQs